Regression Based Expected Shortfall Backtesting: Introduction

-As a consequence, most of the proposed procedures in the growing literature on backtesting ES use indirect approaches, e.g. based on forecasts for the entire tail distribution or by linear approximations of the ES with VaR forecasts at several probability levels.
-However, these approaches are in fact either joint backtests for a vector of risk measures such as the triple containing the VaR, the ES, and the volatility or even for the whole tail distribution \citep{Nolde2017}.
-As the proposed backtests require further input parameters such as forecasts for the volatility, the tail distribution beyond some quantile, or even the entire distribution, they are not applicable for the regulatory authorities because this additional information is not reported by the financial institutions \citep{Aramonte2011,Basel2016,Basel2017}.
+As a consequence, most of the proposed procedures in the growing literature on backtesting ES use indirect approaches by formally backtesting some quantity which is closely related to the ES.
+Examples include tests based on the entire tail distribution, a linear approximation of the ES through several quantiles or the pair consisting of the VaR and the ES.\footnote{In particular, several tests require the whole or tail distribution of the returns or equivalently the cumulative violation process \citep{Kerkhof2004, Wong2008, Graham2014, Acerbi2014, Du2017, Loeser2018, CostanzinoCurran2018}, multiple quantiles at different levels \citep{Emmer2015, Costanzino2015, Kratz2018, CouperierLeymarie2019}, the VaR and the volatility \citep{McNeil2000,Nolde2017,Righi2013,Righi2015}, or the VaR \citep{McNeil2000,Nolde2017} in addition to the ES forecasts.
+See Appendix \ref{sec:existing_backtests} for an overview over the existing backtesting approaches.} We argue that formally, these approaches are backtests for the auxiliary quantities rather than for the ES itself, see also \cite{Nolde2017}.
+This distinction is particularly important as these backtests require further input parameters such as forecasts for the VaR at multiple levels, the tail distribution beyond some quantile, or even the entire distribution.
+The regulatory authorities however do not have this additional information at hand as it is not mandatorily reported by the financial institutions \citep{Aramonte2011,Basel2016,Basel2017}.
+As a consequence, the existing, so-called ES backtests are not applicable where they are most needed.